 Depreciation is the loss of value an object or asset sees over time.
 This is typical of products such as cars that degrade in performance over time.

 This could be for many reasons.
 Some cars are better and more reliable over time than others.
-Also, some cars turn into collectibles which cause there value to actually go up over time.
+Also, some cars turn into collectibles which causes their value to actually go up over time.

 Take care of the asset as best you can.
 The better shape it is in when compared to the market, the more it will be worth and the less depreciation will occur.